StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     nano new_file.txt

 #### Compressing and uncompressing files
 Much of the NGS data that you will process and generate will be in text format.
 However, storing data in this way is not very efficient in terms of memory.
 When reasonably possible, all large text files should be compressed.
-This is most commonly achieved on Linux using gzip:
+This is most commonly achieved on Linux using `gzip`:

     gzip file1.txt file2.txt file3.txt